 The research community

-It has an exciting and vibrant research community engaged in research, much of which also involves national and international partners.
-It enjoys a top position in the UK Government national research assessment which recognises the outstanding national and international profile of our academic staff.
-We are also number one for research power (source: Research Fortnight Magazine, 2008).
+The School has an exciting and vibrant research community engaged in research, much of which also involves national and international partners.
 As one of the largest UK Built Environment schools, we have some 50 research active staff, many of whom are internationally recognised leaders in their field.

 Members of our research centres place considerable importance on contributing to the built environment research community and the professions, within the UK and internationally.
 Many members act as Leaders and Coordinators of Research Working Commissions and Groups, Assessors for Research Funding Bodies; Visiting Professors; External Examiners; Journal Editors; Members of International Scientific Committees; and International Conference Organisers.